ryancoffee/edgeml_fes/README.md

 # edgeml_fes
-EdgeML for Fusion Energy Science project
+EdgeML for Fusion Energy

 ## DOE Program Support
-Thie project is funded by the US Department of Energy, Office of Science, Fusion Energy Science under Field Work Proposal Grant number ...
+This project is funded by the US Department of Energy, Office of Science, Fusion Energy Science under Field Work Proposal FWP-100636 *Machine Learning for Real-time Fusion Plasma Behavior Prediction and Manipulation*

 # Running on SLAC SDF
 First obtain an account and log into the SLAC SDF cluster login node via ```ssh```.